 The Westfield and Greater New Bedford boys' volleyball teams met in the Division 2 state semifinals, but it appeared that the Bombers were operating at a whole other level.
 No. 3 Westfield racked up its 21st sweep of the season, storming past No. 2 Greater New Bedford in three straight sets Monday night, 25-16, 25-14, 25-23, at North High School in Worcester.
 The Bombers advance to the finals where they will meet top-seeded North Quincy.
 The game will be played Wednesday at Worcester North at 6:30 p.m.
 Go Bombers!

 All WPS schools and offices will be closed on Monday, June 20, 2022, for the Juneteenth Holiday.
 Offices will reopen on Tuesday, June 21.
 Thank you.

 If you missed "Superintendent's Spotlight" this morning, click on the link below.
 This week we talked all about Franklin Avenue Elementary School and community partnerships with the Boys and Girls Club and Westfield State University's Education Department.
 Thanks for listening and watching! https://www.youtube.com/watch?v=Yd2ZB3iRdaI

-Tune in this Thursday morning, October 21 to WSKB 89.5 FM, WCPC Channel 15, or westfieldtv.org from 9:00 a.m. - 10:00 a.m. for "Superintendent's Spotlight".
-This week, hosts Stefan Czaporowski and Chris Rogers will be broadcasting live from Fort Meadow Early Childhood Center to celebrate STEM week with staff and students.
+Tune in Thursday morning, June 9, to WSKB 89.5 FM, WCPC Channel 15, or westfieldtv.org from 9:00 a.m. - 10:00 a.m. for "Superintendent's Spotlight".
+This week, we will be talking all about Franklin Avenue Elementary School with Principal Chris Tolpa.
 Join us if you can!
 Thanks for listening and watching!